JeffreyChan1303/codefoo10/README.md

 * Screenfull version: 6.0.1
 * Axios version: 0.26.1

-Proxy server is created with:
-* node version: 16.13.1
-* express version: 4.17.3
-* axios version: 0.26.1
-* cors version: 2.8.5

 ## Setup

-### 1. Check if you have node, npm, and git installed.
+### 1. Check if you have npm, and git installed.
-This can be done by using 'node -v', 'npm -v', and 'git --version' in the terminal.
+This can be done by using 'npm -v', and 'git --version' in the terminal.
 ##### you can install node [here](https://nodejs.org).
 This installs both nodejs and npm.
 ##### you can learn more about installing git [here](https://git-scm.com)